mphammer/Mark-Manson-NLP/README.md

 Below you can see an awesome Word Cloud that I generated using his blog posts.

-For the full analysis please feel free to check out the jupyter notebook here: [mark-manson-nlp](./main/analyze.ipynb).
+For the full analysis please feel free to check out the jupyter notebook here: [Mark Manson NLP Notebook](./main/analyze.ipynb). <-- Check it out!

 ![word-cloud](./readme/word-cloud.png)